What is Brachioplasty Surgery?

-An arm lift, also known as brachioplasty, is a surgical procedure that removes loose skin and excess fat deposits in the upper arm.
-With age or weight loss, upper arm skin can become loose and flabby, producing what is commonly known as a "bat wing" appearance.
+Brachioplasty, commonly referred to as an arm lift, is a surgical procedure that removes loose skin and excess fat deposits in the upper arm.
+With age or weight loss, upper arm skin can become loose and flabby, producing what is commonly known as a “bat wing” appearance.
 Skin tone is lost through the normal aging process or major weight loss.
+At BodyAesthetic, our arm lift specialist, Dr. Bowell, is a board-certified plastic surgeon that has helped many patients regain arm mobility and self-confidence through brachioplasty.

 Outpatient if brachioplasty is performed alone.
 If other procedures are done in the same surgery, patients spend 1 or 2 nights in the hospital.